 Symptoms of hyperthyroidism may include: sudden weight loss; rapid or irregular heartbeat; pounding of the heart; increased appetite; nervousness, anxiety or irritability; tremors in the hands and / or fingers; sweating; menstrual changes; increased sensitivity to heat; changes in bowel patterns; an enlarged thyroid gland; fatigue; muscle weakness; difficulty sleeping.

-- You suffer thyroiditis (swelling or pain in the thyroid gland)
+- Thyroiditis (swelling or pain in the thyroid gland)

-- You have toxic adenoma (nodules on the thyroid gland)
+- Toxic adenoma (nodules on the thyroid gland)

 Thyroid disease can be more difficult to diagnose in seniors.
 However, when diagnosed and properly treated, thyroid disease can be managed, helping ensure the best quality of life for older adults.